Steps to importing cell cultures

 - phone +64 4 474 5591.

-If the organism is listed on the HSNO register and the approval code begins with BER, PNZ or S26 and it is not an unwanted organism or regulated in BORIC, then it can come in on a general permit to import.
+If the organism is listed on the HSNO register and the approval code begins with BER, PNZ or S26 and it is not an unwanted organism or regulated in the official pest register, then it can come in on a general permit to import.
 Include the approval code on the permit application form.

 Organisms that only have EPA approval codes that begin with NOC or GMC will need to come in on a restricted import permit and will be directed into a transitional or containment facility.